Paper Reviews

-In your critiques, I will look for evidence that you thought about the problem discussed in the paper; you incorporated personal experience, you looked for how the security issues of machine learning discussed in the paper are addressed today, and so on.
-Think critically about the paper and do not accept the authors' opinions
+In your reviews, I will look for evidence that you thought about the problem discussed in the paper; you incorporated personal experience, you thought about how the security issues in the paper are addressed today, and so on.
+Think independently and critically about the paper and do not accept the authors' opinions

 as-is.